Chain of trust

 • Root certificate: This digital certificate belongs to the issuing Certificate Authority (CA), and as its name implies, is at the root of the trust chain.
 Any certificate along the chain of trust must be linked to the root certificate.

-• Intermediate certificate: This digital certificate is linked to the root certificate and acts as an intermediary between the root certificates and the end-entities.
-A chain of trust must have at least one intermediate certificate.
+• Intermediate certificate: This digital certificate is linked to the root certificate and acts as an intermediary between the root certificate and the end-entity, or between other intermediate certificates.
+The final certificate in the chain of certificates is referred to as a leaf certificate or an end-entity certificate, and is being used to sign the end-entity.

-• End-entity: This is the final certificate that is being issued to holders and sent to verifiers when required.
-It is signed by an intermediate certificate.
+• End-entity: This is the final object that is being issued to holders and sent to verifiers when required.
+It is signed by is signed by the leaf/end-entity certificate (the last certificate in the chain of certificates).

 This model offers the following advantages: